Brick Siding Installation

-If you’re looking to make a major upgrade to the appearance and safety of your home, you can’t miss with brick.
-Brick gives your home a timeless look.
+If you’re looking to make a major upgrade to the appearance and safety of your home, you can’t miss with brick home siding installation.
+Brick siding gives your home a timeless look.
 It is also extremely durable–resistant to fire, rot, and moisture damage and tough enough to stand up to even the most inclement weather.
-While the initial investment may be costly, you can expect your brick siding to last the lifetime of your home.
+While the initial cost to install new brick siding investment may be costly, you can expect your brick siding to last the lifetime of your home.
 Additionally, even if you don’t plan to stay in your home for many years, you’ll still reap the benefits of your investment in brick siding when you go to sell your home as homeowners will pay a premium for homes with brick.

 Brick siding offers tremendous value in comparison to other exterior siding options.
 Although initially more expensive ($6-$15 per square foot) than some alternative siding materials, the long-term savings and benefits are hard to beat.
 Some of the benefits of brick siding include: